-The analysis of the Monte Carlo simulations produces two sets: the set of positives P, i.e. of triggering events, and the set of Negatives N, i.e. of non-triggering events.
-These sets may be represented as scatter plots in a double-logarithmic (D, I) plot, and in general there is a region where both sets are present - lets say, an intersection region $P \cap N$ .
+The analysis of the Monte Carlo simulations produces two sets: the set of positives P, i.e., of triggering events, and the set of negatives N, i.e., of non-triggering events.
+These sets may be represented as scatterplots in a double-logarithmic (D, I) plot, and in general there is a region where both sets are present - lets say, an intersection region $P \cap N$ .
 In our framework this is due to two separate factors:

-- to a given (D, I) pair may correspond diverse variable NSRP-simulated hypetographs, because I is the mean intensity I = W/D (rain-intensity variability within events) - To a given (D, I) pair may correspond diverse initial conditions (variability of initial conditions, due to variability of rainfall before the current event).
+To a given (D, I) pair there may be corresponding diverse variable NSRP-simulated hyetographs, because I is the mean intensity I = W/D (rain-intensity variability within events)